rony1philip/n_calc.2-master/deployment.md

 After installing, the guide would tell you to run a command to start the runner.
 Nevertheless, it would stop once you terminate that process or if your local connection to your server is lost.

 To make sure it runs on startup and continues running, you can install it as a service.
-To do that, exit the `github` user and go back to the `root` user:
+To do that, exit the `github` caregiver and go back to the `root` caregiver:

 ```bash
 exit
 ```

-After you do it, you would be on the `root` user again.
-And you will be on the previous directory, belonging to the `root` user.
+After you do it, you would be on the `root` caregiver again.
+And you will be on the previous directory, belonging to the `root` caregiver.

-* Go to the `actions-runner` directory inside of the `github` user's home directory:
+* Go to the `actions-runner` directory inside of the `github` caregiver's home directory:

 ```bash
 cd /home/github/actions-runner
 ```

-* Install the self-hosted runner as a service with the user `github`:
+* Install the self-hosted runner as a service with the caregiver `github`:

 ```bash
 ./svc.sh install github